BRIN vs B-tree Indexes in PostgreSQL: A Definitive Guide

 John M HarperJohn M Harper

 In PostgreSQL indexing, B-tree indexes have long been the default choice for most use cases.
 However, BRIN indexes are often considered a more space-efficient alternative when dealing with multi-billion-row tables.
 But do they live up to the hype?
-Using various query patterns, this post will systematically benchmark B-tree and BRIN indexes in PostgreSQL.
+This post will systematically benchmark B-tree and BRIN indexes in PostgreSQL using various query patterns.
 We'll also cover essential optimization techniques to maximize the performance of both index types.

 • created_atTimestamps spanning 180 days